saviorand/Endangered-Species/README.md

  A test exercise from BIM meant to retrieve endangered species and mammal endangered species from IUCN Red Book database via API

+## Usage

+To run the app on the localhost:
+    yarn start

+To prepare a production-ready, optimized build of the app:
+    npm run build

 ## Technologies

 Made with React and Tailwind CSS.
+Simple in-browser window.fetch interface is used to retrieve data.

 ## Design Choices